 The RFA was the largest branch, providing howitzers and medium artillery near the front line.
 The RGA manned the largest guns, especially those mounted in coastal and colonial forts.
 During the First World War (1914-18), the RGA also manned the heavy guns and howitzers on the Western Front.

 What colour is the Regimental Colour of the Royal Artillery?

-The Royal Artillery doesn't have regimental colours like infantry units as its guns are accorded the same symbolic status.
+Unlike infantry units, the Royal Artillery doesn't have regimental colours.
+Instead, its guns are accorded a similar symbolic status.
 Losing the guns in action was equally dishonourable.

 Its size fell to 250,000 men in 1945.
-Since then the Royal Artillery have taken part in all of the British Army’s campaigns.
+Since then, the Royal Artillery has taken part in all of the British Army’s campaigns.

 The National Army Museum works together with Regimental and Corps Museums across the country to help provide a network of military museums for everyone to visit and enjoy.